apache/flink-web/docs/content/posts/2023-04-12-howto-migrate-to-datastream.md

 a bounded source, at some point the watermark will advance to +INFINITY (Long.MAX_VALUE) and will thus cross the end of the time window and consequently fire the trigger and output the records.

-Now that we have a working triggering, we just need to call a standard join with the  _Row::join_ function.
+Now that we have a working triggering, we need to call a standard join with the  _Row::join_ function.

 ### [Migrating the group by and reduce (sum) operations](https://github.com/echauchot/tpcds-benchmark-flink/blob/master/src/main/java/org/example/tpcds/flink/Query3ViaFlinkRowDatastream.java#L147-L170)